Sia Docs

 Unlock your wallet and open the Terminal.
 Type wallet seeds.

 Your seed will be displayed.
-Make sure you store your seed safely.

 Use siac utils